Dean: Vincent Salyers

 Doctor of Nursing Practice (DNP)

 Students are referred to the relevant Department of Nursing Student Handbook for a more detailed overview of requirements and expectations.
-There are separate handbooks for the BSN, MSN, and DNP programs.
+There are separate handbooks for the BSN, MSN, DNP, and DNAP programs.